Ericesposito/filmpicker/README.md

 The backend server for FilmPicker, a website for generating movie recommendations based on your favorite film!

 This application requires a virtual environment with a number of auxiliary packages that are not included in the Python Standard Library.

-- The dependencies for this application are bundled up in the .yml file, environment.yml

-To reproduce the environment on another machine or for another user, follow these steps:

-1. Install Conda (either Anaconda or Miniconda) on the target machine.
-2. Clone this repository, which should include the environment.yml file.
-3. Open a terminal, navigate to your project directory, and create a new Conda environment using the environment.yml file: conda env create -f environment.yml
-4. Activate the environment by running this command: conda activate filmpicker_env

-Now, the environment has been reproduced with all dependencies installed.

-Download
+To simplify this, the latest docker image can be pulled directly from my dockerhub by running command:

+- docker pull ericesposito/filmpicker-flask-api
+- NOTE: Docker is required to be installed on your computer to follow these steps

+Now, you can simply spin up a container based on this image, creating a local server that should be accessible on your device via port 8080 (e.g. localhost:8080)

+- To easily spin up a container, run this command to make it accessible on port 8080 locally:
+- docker run -p 8080:80 filmpicker-flask-api

+- You can test backend functionality via Postman with the following options:
+  - Send a POST request to localhost:8080
+  - Attach a raw JSON shaped as follows:
+    {"favorite_movie": "Blue Velvet (1986)"}
+    - Note that you need to follow the proper convention with the correct spelling followed by its release year in parenthese

+OR

+- You can test backend functionality via running this command in your terminal, with the server up and running:
+- curl -X POST http://localhost:8080/recommendations -H 'Content-Type: application/json' -d '{"favorite_movie":"Blue Velvet (1986)"}'

+Using either of these methods, you should receive a response consisting of a JSON with an array of movie recommendations